Gluon radiation from a classical point particle: Recoil effects: Bremsstrahlung in the fragmentation region

-The spectrum for gluon bremmstrahlung in classical scalar QCD will allow us to quantify the recoil that the fully classical result is unable to.
+In order to incorporate the physics of the recoil, the correct problem to study is bremsstrahlung in ``classical'' scalar QCD\footnote{By classical scalar QCD we mean QCD with spinless quarks and classical (commuting) color charge, see \cref{sec:Scalar}.}.
+The spectrum for gluon bremsstrahlung in classical scalar QCD will allow us to quantify the recoil that the fully classical result is unable to.
 We will then be in a position to suggest a formula for the spectrum of gluon radiation in the fragmentation region that holds more generally, and reduces to the classical result in the no-recoil approximation.